 - (1) Seven faculty, at least four of whom are members of the senate or members-elect at the time of their selection by the faculty council.
-The term of service begins in the summer term following election and extends through the summer term following the third year of service. - (2) One graduate teaching, research, or administrative associate. - (B) Duties and responsibilities. - (1) Study all conditions which may affect the academic freedom or responsibility of the faculty of the university, including, but not limited to: - (a) the review of proposed changes in Chapter 3335-6 of the Administrative Code Rules of the University Faculty Concerning Faculty Appointment, Reappointments, Promotion and Tenure; and
+The term of service begins in the summer term following election and extends through the summer term following the third year of service. - (2) One graduate teaching, research, or administrative associate. - (B) Duties and responsibilities.

-- (b) such changes in the Office of Academic Affairs Policies and Procedures Volume 3 Promotion and Tenure as may impinge upon academic freedom, responsibility, or tenure.
-If the committee finds that any such condition or proposed change adversely affects academic freedom, responsibility, or tenure, it shall report that finding promptly to the senate for its review. - (2) Hear and investigate complaints by individual faculty members concerning alleged infringements upon academic freedom or responsibility in the university; report findings and recommendations to the parties involved with the hope of mediating a dispute and report to the senate if further action by the senate is appropriate. - (3) Hear and investigate complaints by individual faculty members concerning alleged improper evaluation under the procedures of rule 3335-5-05 of the Administrative Code.

-- (1) A quorum consists of four members. - (2) As a standing committee of the senate, this committee is also governed by the provisions of rules 3335-5-46 and 3335-5-48 of the Administrative Code. - (3) Graduate Student member is recused in cases pertaining to Promotion and Tenure of faculty members.
+- (1) Study all conditions which may affect the academic freedom or responsibility of the faculty of the university, including, but not limited to: - (a) The review of proposed changes in Chapter 3335-6 of the Administrative Code (rules of the university faculty concerning faculty appointment, reappointments, promotion and tenure); and - (b) Such changes in the office of academic affairs policies and procedures volume three promotion and tenure as may impinge upon academic freedom, responsibility, or tenure.
+If the committee finds that any such condition or proposed change adversely affects academic freedom, responsibility, or tenure, it shall report that finding promptly to the senate for its review. - (2) Hear and investigate complaints by individual faculty members concerning alleged infringements upon academic freedom or responsibility in the university; report findings and recommendations to the parties involved with the hope of mediating a dispute and report to the senate if further action by the senate is appropriate. - (3) Hear and investigate complaints by individual faculty members concerning alleged improper evaluation under the procedures of rule 3335-5-05 of the Administrative Code. - (C) Organization. - (1) A quorum consists of four members. - (2) As a standing committee of the senate, this committee is also governed by the provisions of rule 3335-5-46 of the Administrative Code. - (3) Graduate Student member is recused in cases pertaining to Promotion and Tenure of faculty members.